 Materials borrowed from other libraries (for example, other Helka libraries, Helsinki City Library or the National Library of Finland) will not be accepted as returns to the Helsinki University Library sites.

-You may also return a book at your own risk by post to any Helsinki University Library site.
-NB!
-Use the PO Box number.
+You may also return a book at your own risk by post.
 The borrower is responsible for the book until it has been received by the library.